flytegg/twilight/README.md

 ```kotlin
 MongoDB.collection("my-collection")
 ```
-And use the standard features of the Mongo Java Driver with your `MongoCollection`.
+And use the standard features of the Mongo Sync Driver with your `MongoCollection`.

 **OR** you can use some of our custom features, making communicating with a Mongo database infinitely easier.
 Here's how you do it: